mrlordkaj/i2cdevlib-pi/MPU6050/README.md

 ## Build Demos

 This module comes with 3 built-in demos `raw`, `dmp6`, and `teapot`.
-Make sure you are working on `MPU6050` directory, and run following commands to build all:
+Make sure you are working on `MPU6050` directory, then run build commands:
 ```
 $ make CONF=raw